eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 1.  **MAC Verification:** Verifies the integrity of the Phase-1 payload using an HMAC tag derived from `BF` and `IF`.
     -   Failure Action: Immediate termination.
 Publish error status `MAC_INVALID`.

-2.  **Instance Authorization:** Checks if the Attester's identity (e.g., derived from a unique attestation identifier or Instance Factor) is authorized to proceed.
+2.  **Instance Authorization:** Checks if the Attester's identity (e.g., derived from a unique Exchange Identifier or Instance Factor) is authorized to proceed.
     -   Failure Action: Immediate termination.
 Publish error status `ID_MISMATCH`.

 3.  **IHB Validation:** Confirms that the received Integrity Hash Beacon (IHB) matches the expected value for the authorized instance.